 For the growing herd of dairy avoiders, FabaButter is a plant-based spread that “cooks, spreads and tastes like dairy butter”.
 The name is derived from the aquafaba ingredient – liquid waste from soaking or cooking legumes – used as a vegan egg substitute.
 But it’s pretty far down the ingredient list, with coconut oil being the first ingredient.
 Unfortunately, for real butter lovers, FabaButter doesn’t deliver on true butter flavour and texture.
 ForaFoods.com

-As a packaged foods consultant, Birgit Blain helps food brands prepare their products for market – from strategy to finished packaging.
+As a CPG food consultant, Birgit Blain helps food brands prepare their products for market – from strategy to finished packaging.
 Her experience includes 17 years with Loblaw Brands managing a President’s Choice® portfolio.
 Contact her at Birgit@BBandAssoc.com or learn more at www.BBandAssoc.com

 © Birgit Blain